deawyk/deawyk.github.io/_pages/consulting.md

 ---

-### Futur Consulting
+### College Admissions Consulting
-I founded _Futur Consulting_ on the back of my extended experience transitioning between schools, countries, and careers.
-We help our clients assess their life, narrow down their options, pinpoint their goals, and follow up on their committments.
+_Futur Consulting_ was founded on the back of my extended experience transitioning between schools, environments, and careers.
+We run workshops to help our clients perfect their Personal Statement/Admissions Essay/CV; and provide research and expertise on the application process for their target schools.
+Our clients receive long-term support through mentorship programs to follow up on their committments.
 </div>